Enzyme Labeling of Antibodies

 As a professional enzyme labeling service provider, BOC Sciences offers enzyme antibody conjugation services.
 We offer a wide range of enzymes for antibody labeling, including alkaline phosphatase, horseradish peroxidase, β-galactosidase, etc.

-Enzyme Conjugated Antibody
+What is Enzyme Conjugated Antibody?

 Enzyme conjugated antibodies are made by attaching an enzyme to a specific antibody by appropriate methods.
 The quality of enzyme-conjugated antibody mainly depends on the enzyme and antibody with good purity, high activity, and high affinity.
 Once prepared, enzyme-labeled antibodies can be used for a variety of applications including enzyme-linked immunosorbent assay, immunohistochemistry (IHC), protein blotting, and other immunoassays.